Duke of Edinburgh’s International Award

-At TLC Private School, we recognise that not all learning takes place in the classroom which is why we offer opportunities in drama, music, sports including cricket, football and sailing.
+At TLC Private School, we recognise that not all learning takes place in the classroom which is why we offer opportunities in drama, music and sports, including cricket, football and sailing.
 Young people need experiences outside the classroom to become committed, responsible and fulfilled citizens of the world.

-The Award is comprised of three levels and four sections.
+The Award is comprised of three levels with four sections in each.
 Participants complete all four sections at each level in order to achieve their Award.
 At Gold level, participants also complete a Residential Project.

 - Bronze For those over 14 years old.